-The Charles H. Bird home (shown here) was donated to the village of Sun Prairie in the 1922 as a memorial to the first settler and his family.
-Due to the weak condition of the home, the donor agreed to its removal, and the replacement by the current building.
-Learn more about this remarkable family and the Museum, founded in 1968.
+The Charles H. Bird home, shown here in 1922, was donated to the village of Sun Prairie as a memorial to the first settler and his family.
+Due to the weak condition of the home, the donor agreed to its removal and replacement by the current building, Sun Prairie's first Public Library.
+Learn more about this remarkable family and this historical building.

 Georgia O'Keeffe Room

 Georgia Totto O'Keeffe (1887-1986) was a world-renowned artist born in Sun Prairie, who leaned on her Wisconsin upbringing and strength to make her way in a predominately male art world.
-Known as "The Mother of American Modernism" she is remembered with an historical marker where her house once stood and a dedicated room in our museum.
+Known as "The Mother of American Modernism" she is remembered as a daughter of Sun Prairie with an historical marker where her house once stood, an avenue with her name and a dedicated room in our museum.

 Our current exhibit highlights her relationships with family, art, and the City of Sun Prairie.

 70 Years of Corn Fest: Roots of a Sun Prairie Tradition